gmolveau/python_full_course/easter_eggs.md

-# easter eggs in Python
+# Easter eggs in Python

 ```python
 import this

 import antigravity # goes to xkcd